26:51

 And then I will talk about five tools that are really powerful.

-And the most important tools for doing shadow work for embracing our shadow.
+And the most important tools for doing shadow work,

 It is a part of my personality which I maybe don't even know that exists.